In Need of a Wrongful Death Lawyer in South Carolina?

 If you have lost a loved one and are unsure how to prove their death was caused by negligence, we may be able to help you sort through the details, facts, and circumstances of your case to build a case that allows us to pursue the financial recovery you are entitled to for your tragic loss.

 We understand that no amount of money will bring your loved one back, but it may help you and your family cope with your loss by giving you the time you need to fully grieve without financial worry.

-If you lost a loved one because of another’s negligent actions or inaction, contact our skilled wrongful death attorneys in South Carolina at David W. Martin Accident and Injury Lawyers today at 803-548-2468.
-We provide free consultations for all South Carolina residents, and never charge any legal fees unless we deliver a positive outcome for your unique case.
+If you lost a loved one because of another’s negligent actions or inaction, contact our skilled wrongful death attorneys in South Carolina at David W. Martin Accident and Injury Lawyers today at 803-258-6199.
+We provide consultations for all South Carolina residents, and never charge any legal fees unless we deliver a positive outcome for your unique case.